Norman Architecture and the Top 15 Norman Buildings

 12. Lincoln Castle – Lincoln, Lincolnshire, England

 Lincoln Castle was originally built in the late 11th century over the foundation of an older Roman Fortress.
 It started out as two separate Motte and Bailey’s making it slightly more formidable than a traditional Norman fortification.
-Today the original Motte and Baileys are well-preserved and surrounded by multiple additions that were constructed in the late middle ages.
+Today the original Motte and Baileys are well-preserved and surrounded by multiple additions that were constructed in the late Middle Ages.
 Lincoln Castle was used to help the Normans maintain control of England, but like the Tower of London, it was later converted into a prison once a castle was no longer needed within the city.

 Erice Cathedral was originally built by the Normans after their conquest of Southern Italy.
 The bell tower is the most distinct element, and it was originally used as a fortified tower.
 The front facade and some of the foundations of the church also date from Norman times, but the majority of the actual church came later.
-Although not as impressive as some of the buildings located in Sicily, the Cathedral of Erice is still an important piece of Norman Architecture located within Italy today.
+Although not as impressive as some of the buildings located in Sicily, the Cathedral of Erice is still an important piece of Norman Architecture located in Italy today.

 14. Palazzo Santa Sofia, Mdina, Malta

-One of a hand full of Norman Buildings located on the Island of Malta, Palazzo Santa Sofia shows the wealth of the Norman Nobility on the island.
+One of a handful of Norman Buildings located on the Island of Malta, Palazzo Santa Sofia shows the wealth of the Norman Nobility on the island.
 Believed to be the oldest building in Mdina, the Palazzo dates to the early 13th century.
 Only the first floor was actually built by the Normans, and the upper floors were built in the early 1900s using a form of Neo-Norman architecture meant to match the look of the existing building.
 Even though it was modified over time, the Palazzo Santa Sofia shows how the Normans were creating a lasting impression on the Island of Malta.

 15. Durham Castle – Durham, County Durham, England